simonwillcock/docker-deluge-openvpn/README.md

 and that's great!
 It's been a lot of fun watching the activity level go up and my pet project improve with it.

-But maintaining it takes time, and if you ever feel like donating, here's a button:
+Maintaining this takes time, so like donating, please donate to the originating author, here's a button:

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=73XHRSK65KQYC)